 And don’t worry Candace, dear no need to worry.
 When I wrote “thoughtful commentary”, what I really meant was instruction.
 No it is more like a command.
 All you have to do is read it and follow it, much like the talking points that tell you to spout rhetoric that works against your best interests and the community you claim to be from.
 And I kept it short and simple so you don’t even have to bother and think up a response that isn’t part of that good ole boy agenda you cling to.

-In the Black Community when an older woman sees a younger woman is failing to grasping a concept that brings them distress they offer helpful advice.
+In the Black Community when an older woman sees a younger woman is failing to grasp a concept to the point that it brings them distress, they offer helpful advice.
 So let me channel my inner Maya Angelou, who while she had a glorious way with words as evident by her thoughtful writings, she often kept her advice short, sweet, and simple according to people who she graced with life changing advice (clearing my throat):